We can all agree that social media marketing is not for the faint-hearted.

 Some final thoughts

 There are numerous trends you could hop on to.
 But be careful, as it is too easy to get lost in them.
-This is why we carefully picked these six trends that could potentially make the biggest difference for your clients.
+This is why we carefully picked these eight trends that could potentially make the biggest difference for your clients.